The Link Between Physical Disability and Mental Health

 The Role of Support Workers in Improving Mental Health for Individuals with Physical Disabilities

-Support workers have the skills and mechanisms to assess and treat people with dignity and respect.
-Their role is to provide integrated care in terms of physical and mental support.
+Support workers have the skills to assess and treat people with dignity and respect.
+Their role is to provide integrated care regarding physical and mental support.

-The role of a support worker is to provide humanised care beyond basic needs.
+The role of a support worker is to provide individualised care beyond basic needs.
 The core features of a diligent caregiver include:

 In addition, we can mention some of the essential activities provided by a professional support worker: